Skip to main content

 Which bar in Córdoba has the best Mezquita view?

-The Balcón de Córdoba rooftop bar is 20 metres from the Mezquita entrance and open to non-hotel guests — the most direct Mezquita bell tower view of any bar in the city.
-Open until 23:00; sunset visits (18:30–19:30 in spring and autumn) are the most atmospheric time.
+The Balcón de Córdoba rooftop bar stands 20 metres from the Mezquita entrance and is open to non-hotel guests.
+It has the most direct Mezquita bell tower view of any bar in the city.
+Open until 23:00; sunset visits between 18:30 and 19:30 in spring and autumn are the most atmospheric.

 Is there live music at bars in Córdoba?